Gourmet Tour of Istria

 Arrival in Rovinj

-The journey begins in Rovinj, one of Croatia’s most iconic seaside towns.
-Groups typically meet in the afternoon or evening, so please keep this in mind when booking your flights and other transportation.
+Our Istrian adventure begins in Rovinj, one of Croatia’s most iconic seaside towns.
+The group typically meets around 6pm, so please keep this in mind when booking your flights and other transportation.
 After settling into the hotel we will meet for a welcome drink, dinner and brief orientation where we will have a chance to discuss the upcoming holiday and get to know our guides and fellow travelers.

 Accommodation: Rovinj; Meals: Dinner.

-After breakfast we have a short drive to one of Istria’s most beautiful natural features – Lim Channel.
+After breakfast, we have a short drive to one of Istria’s most beautiful natural features – Lim Channel.
 We will explore the saltwater channel by kayak and enjoy views of steep, verdant hills stretching up above us, reaching heights of up to 100m (300 feet).
-We will paddle past small mussel, oyster and fish farms and will stop for swimming and a picnic lunch in the middle of this protected nature reserve.
+We will paddle past small mussel and oyster farms and will stop for a swimming break in this protected nature reserve.

 Sea kayaking Rovinj islands

 Today is reserved for exploring the Rovinj Archipelago Islands by kayak.
-The tour will take us around Old Town Rovinj and to Sveta Katarina (Saint Catherine) Island.
-There will be stops for swimming, snorkeling and optional cliff jumping.
-In the afternoon you will have some free time to relax or explore the town on your own before dinner.
+Sea kayaking is one of the best ways to explore this ancient port and its stunning natural surroundings.
+The tour will take us around Old Town Rovinj and to Sveta Katarina (Saint Catherine) Island, with stops for swimming, snorkeling, and optional cliff jumping.
+In the afternoon you will have some free time to relax on the beach or explore the town before a group dinner.

 Accommodation: Rovinj; Meals: Breakfast, Dinner.